epage/cargo-script-mvs/0000-cargo-script.md

 embedded manifest.
 There is no required distinguishment for a single-file `.rs` package from any other `.rs` file.

-A single-file package may contain an embedded manfiest.
+A single-file package may contain an embedded manifest.
 An embedded manifest is stored using `TOML` in a markdown code-fence with `cargo` at the start of the infostring inside a target-level doc-comment.